Ajami Nakhchivani: Momine Khatun Mausoleum

 The masterpiece of Ajami is the Momina-Khatun's mausoleum, also known as the Atabey's Cupola - Atabei Gumbazi.
 The mausoleum is constructed in honour of Momine Khatun who was the wife of either Atabag Shamsaddin Eldegiz himself, or that of his son Jahan Pahlavan.
 The date, indicated on the walls, tells us that this ten-sided monument was constructed in 1186-1187 AD.
 The surface of each side is completely covered by the ornaments.
 In spite of the fact that the upper parts of this structure have some destruction, its height today is more than 25 meters.
 Here also exists an underground vault and a burial place or sardaba.

 One of those creations of Ajami, which partially survived up to present day, is an architectural ensemble near the Momina Khatun Mausoleum.
 The main building had been destroyed some time ago, only two minarets and a portal connecting them have remained.
 This portal was constructed in 1187 AD.
 In the opinion of researchers, this composition of two minarets and a portal was originally planned and designed by Ajami.

 The Khanaqah mausoleum in Nakhchivan strongly differs from what we already have described.
 While the Momina Khatun Mausoleum and other similar monuments are structures of a tower type, Khanagah mausoleum is a structure of the mixed type: its lower part has the cubic form and the upper part is eight-sided.
 Ornaments show that the mausoleum was made in 12-13th centuries.

 Juma Mosque

 Juma Mosque is one of monumental constructions of the Atabegs’ Architectural Complex in Nakhchivan.
 The architectural monument demolished in the 20th century is documented in images and photos from the 19th century.

 Legacy

-The station "Memar Ajami" in Baku metropolitan was named in honour of him.
+The station "Memar Ajami" in Baku metropolitan was named in honor of him.